-Fearing for mom’s life, 11-year-old boy stabs man
+Sheriff: Fearing for mom’s life, 11-year-old boy stabs uncle

 CLEARWATER, Fla.
-(AP) - Authorities in Florida say an 11-year-old boy stabbed a man with scissors to get him to stop beating the boy’s mother.
+(AP) - An 11-year-old boy stabbed his uncle with scissors to get him to stop beating the boy’s mother, according to sheriff’s deputies in Florida.

-Pinellas County Sheriff’s Office deputies say the boy feared for his mother’s life.
+Pinellas County Sheriff’s Office deputies said the boy feared for his mother’s life during the attack last Saturday.

-Deputies says 44-year-old Panagiotis Karamanlis pulled the woman’s hair, held her to the ground and punched her in the face multiple times after they got into an argument over text messages.
+Deputies said 44-year-old Panagiotis Karamanlis pulled his sister’s hair, held her to the ground and punched her in the face multiple times after they got into an argument over text messages she had sent to her boyfriend.

-The attack took place in front of the woman’s two children, ages 10 and 11.
+The siblings lived in the same home, and the attack took place in front of the woman’s two children, ages 10 and 11.

-News reports say Karamanlis denied punching the woman, but she had bruises on her face.
+Karamanlis denied punching the woman, but she had bruises on her face, according to an arrest affidavit.

 Karamanlis was charged with battery and child abuse.
 The extent of his injuries wasn’t clear.

-Online court records show there was an Immigration and Customs Enforcement hold on Karamanlis.
+Online court records showed there was an Immigration and Customs Enforcement hold on Karamanlis.
 No attorney was listed for him.

+Karamanlis told deputies after being arrested that he intended to leave Florida and go back to Greece.
+He was being held in jail without bond, according to the arrest report.

 Sign up for Daily Newsletters